 Trout & salmon fishing

-Daily coal and equipment washing at collieries in the upper Afan Valley turned the water black.
-An abandoned coal mine alongside the Pelenna discharged pollutants into the river at times of heavy rains, turning the water orange; This eventually found its way to the River Afan.
-These sources of pollution limited the species and size of fish that could survive in the Afan until the pollution was abated.
+Daily coal and equipment washing at collieries in the upper Afan Valley turned the water black in colour.
+An abandoned coal mine alongside the Pelenna discharged pollutants into the river at times of heavy rains, turning the water orange in colour; This eventually found its way to the River Afan.
+These sources of pollution limited the species and size of fish that could survive in the River Afan until the pollution was abated.

 Fishing rights to the Afan and its tributaries are owned by the Afan Valley Angling Club, a private club who allow fishing by permit only.
 This site has no relationship to the club, although the author is a lifetime Club member.